kidonsky/odyssee-map/README.md

   For more details with options, run `python odyssee-map.py -h`

+- Find your output file on the created `output/` folder

 ## Input file

 There are some exigences for the input file.
 See comments in  `places_example.md`.